Albany, NY (June 15, 2012)

 DASNY President Paul T. Williams, Jr. said, "DASNY is committed to working with Governor Cuomo, the Department of Health, and our health care partners across the State to provide the best possible outcome for New Yorkers.
 These grants will support improvements and collaborations that will strengthen services and deliver care that will benefit our communities."

-Following is a list of HEAL NY awards for NYC:
+Following is a list of HEAL NY awards in the Mohawk Valley: